-In a tie breaker situation the nearness of an applicant's home to the school will be the decider.
-In the event that more than one applicant lives the same distance from home to the school (as measured by the Local Authority), then a random selection will be applied.
+In a tie breaker situation, the nearness of an applicant's home to school will be the decider.
+If in the event more than one applicant has the same distance from home to school (as measured by the local authority), then a random selection will be applied.